-Day 20: Shanghai Meals: B, L, D
+Day 20: Shanghai

 Explore the ancient treasures of the Shanghai Museum in People's Square.
 Admire the magnificent colonial architecture with a stroll along the Bund.
-An optional excursion may be offered to Jin Mao Tower and experience the Maglev Train (time permitting, payable locally).
-Then, wander for a couple of hours through the Xintiandi area to admire the 1920s architectural styling.
 This evening, cruise on the Huangpu River for panoramic vistas of the Shanghai skyline.